Romano-Germanic Museum

-The Roman-Germanic Museum (RGM, in German: Römisch-Germanisches Museum) is an archaeological museum in Cologne, Germany.
+The Romano-Germanic Museum (RGM, in German: Römisch-Germanisches Museum) is an archaeological museum in Cologne, Germany.
 It has a large collection of Roman artifacts from the Roman settlement of Colonia Claudia Ara Agrippinensium, on which modern Cologne is built.
 The museum protects the original site of a Roman town villa, from which a large Dionysus mosaic remains in its original place in the basement, and the related Roman Road just outside.
 In this respect the museum is an archaeological site.

 The museum also has the task of preserving the Roman cultural heritage of Cologne, and therefore houses an extensive collection of Roman glass from funerals and burials and also exercises archaeological supervision over the construction of the Cologne underground.

 Most of the museum's collection was housed at the Wallraf-Richartz Museum in Cologne until 1946.
 In the front of the museum the former northern town gate of Cologne with the inscription CCAA (for Colonia Claudia Ara Agrippinensium) is on display in the building.

+The museum building has been closed for general renovation since 2018.
+Important exhibits are shown in the interim at the Belgian House (Maison Belge – Belgisch Huis, Cäcilienstraße 46) near Neumarkt.